brandtkeller/Youtubedl-backend-rest/README.md

 Add additional notes about how to deploy this on a live system

 ## TODO
+* Need YDL error state checking
-* Add runtime database parameters
+* Add error checking to runtime database parameters
 * Add path to file output
 * Add restart - startup procedures
-	* Initial database connection - Create table if not exist by default
 	* Queue thread should get all DB rows with "pending" and "processing" status and fill the Queue then begin processing
+* Add logic for when a video fails to process
+	* PATCH /Videos/{ID} - Could change status to "refresh" and re-place in the queue - Need
 * Add logic for media directory structure
 	* Maybe variable of the Video model
 	* Default location or sub-directory